 The other defensive backs are called “Cornerbacks” or “CBs.”
 They are given the task of guarding the wide receivers.

-What Coverages Are Run In The 3-4 Defense?
+Coverages In The 3-4 Defense

 The 3-4 defense is a great defensive scheme to run zone coverages.
 Any zone coverage can be run, but some are more applicable.